frebib/year-4-notes/net/notes.md

   - We know the CRC
   - We calculate the CRC continuously
   - Once we calculate the CRC of the data _and_ the CRC (which is at the end of the data), we know the data has finished

 ### Collisions
 - Only one sender on the wire at any one time
 - Senders must wait until no one else is sending on the line
 - Detecting collision
   - As you transmit, if you listen back and don't see what you sent, then someone else is sending
 - When a collision happens
   - "Jam" the network by sending a particular pattern
-  - Whole network must know about the collision before the packet has finished being sent
+  - Whole network must know about the collision before the packet has finished being sent, so they don't think the packet is valid
-    - TODO: Why?
-  - This created the minimum packet size of 64 octets
+  - This created the minimum packet size of 64 bytes
-    - TODO: Why?
 - Recovery from collision
-  - On the `n`th attempt to retransmit, chose a random number `k` from [0, 2^n] and delay `512k` bit periods before trying again
+  - On the `n`th attempt to retransmit, chose a random number `k` from [0, 2ⁿ] and delay `512k` bit periods before trying again
   - After 10 attempts, give up
   - Randoms don't need to be good quality here